The Children of Lir: A Fascinating Irish Legend

 A Brief Background on Celtic Mythology

-Most mythological legends feature a lesson that the audience is meant to learn from.
-The lesson or moral behind tales in Celtic mythology can be difficult to decipher.
+Most mythological legends feature a lesson from which the audience is meant to learn.
+The lesson or moral behind tales in Celtic mythology can be challenging to decipher.
 None is more widely debated than in the Children of Lir.

 Irish Mythology and Legends